Skip to main content

 Example Answer

 “In the context of software development, a build refers to a compiled version of the application that developers hand over to the testing team for evaluation.
 It’s like a draft version, which might still have bugs or unfinished features.
-A release, on the other hand, is a finalized version that has been thoroughly tested and approved for deployment to end users.
-For example, during a mobile app development project, I tested multiple builds to identify bugs and ensure all features worked as expected before giving the green light for the release.
-This process minimized post-launch issues and improved user satisfaction.”
+A release, on the other hand, is a finalized version that has been thoroughly tested and approved for deployment to end users.”

 6. What are some of the challenges the software quality assurance team faces while automating the testing process?